The skin is the body's largest organ and has the remarkable ability to expand and contract as needed.

 The skin is strong and elastic, but its supporting tissues can be damaged if they stretch too far or too quickly.

 This rapid expanding of the skin can lead to stretch marks.
-Stretch marks are a common problem that affect men and women of nearly all ages and skin types.

-Up to 90 percent of women get stretch marks during pregnancy, though they also affect men, women, and teenagers.
+Up to 90 percent of women get stretch marks during pregnancy.
+However, stretch marks can affect people of nearly all ages and skin types.

-They often occur during periods of growth and body changes such as significant weight gain, puberty, and extreme muscle building.
+They often occur during periods of growth and body changes, such as significant weight gain, puberty, and extreme muscle building.

 Stretch marks are lines or bands caused by stretching of the skin's connective tissue.

 This allows underlying blood vessels to show through, leaving behind the telltale red or purplish marks.

 Unfortunately, no treatment has been shown to erase them fully.
 New ways of treating stretch marks are emerging, however, and some of them show promise.

-People who have Cushing disease tend to get stretch marks more frequently than those who don't have this condition.
+People who have Cushing disease tend to get stretch marks more frequently than those who do not have this condition.

 Similarly, people who are taking steroid medications or using topical steroid creams may be more likely to get stretch marks.

 Treatments available through skin doctors and plastic surgeons offer some hope for reducing the appearance of stretch marks.

 Tretinoin is available only by prescription.
-Its benefits appear to be strongest when used on new stretch marks, so early treatment is recommended.
-Once the marks have faded to white or silver, tretinoin may not be beneficial.
+Its benefits appear to be strongest when used on new stretch marks, so people should seek treatment as early as possible.

 Laser or light therapy